10 hurt, suspects ran after groups open fire in food court of Louisiana mall

-“Two groups of people got into an argument inside the food court and started shooting at each other,” Baton Rouge Police Chief TJ Morse told reporters.
-“Unfortunately there were some innocent people in the area who might have also caught some rounds.”
+Police Chief TJ Morse said two groups argued inside the food court and started shooting at each other.

+“Unfortunately there were some innocent people in the area who might have also caught some rounds,” he said.

 “Right now there is no known threat to the public,” he said.
 “Right here is the safest place in Baton Rouge.”

-Louisiana Gov. Jeff Landry said he was aware of the shooting and advised the public to avoid the area.

-WBRZ-TV said one of its employees was among mall patrons who were taken to a safe holding area.
-Police outside were escorting people to cars.

-It’s the second instance of gun violence in Louisiana this week.
+It’s at least the second high-profile case of gun violence in Louisiana this week.
 A father fatally shot eight children, including seven of his own, in an attack on his family Sunday morning that stretched across two houses in a Shreveport neighborhood, police said.
 Two women, including the gunman’s wife who was the mother of their children, were critically wounded.

+AP reporters Jack Brook in New Orleans and Jim Mustian in Natchitoches, Louisiana, contributed to this story.

 Copyright 2026 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.